LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 .. _sourceorg-label:

 ---------------------------------------------------------
-3.6 Source file content organization
+3.6 Source File Content Organization
 ---------------------------------------------------------

 Content **must** be organized consistently in all source files.
 The file